 The 16th meeting was held in Tokyo in 2006.
-The 19th meeting was held in September 2012, in Philadelphia, USA, and the 20th meeting is scheduled for September 2014 in Mauritius.
+The 21st meeting was held in October 2016 in Uruguay, and the 22nd meeting is scheduled for March 2018 in UAE.

-International Breeders' Meeting (IBM)
+International Thoroughbred Breeders' Federation (ITBF)

-he IBM is the only international conference in which the world's leading thoroughbred breeding nations participate.
+he ITBF, formerly known as "International Breeders" Meeting (IBM)", is the only international conference in which the world's leading thoroughbred breeding nations participate.
 It is held once every one or two years.
 The meeting provides a common venue for the exchange of views between the breeding industries of the world and for discussions covering the various aspects of thoroughbred breeding and distribution.

-The IBM has its historical origins in bilateral meetings that were held periodically between Irish and British breeders' associations in the 1950s and 1960s.
+The ITBF has its historical origins in bilateral meetings that were held periodically between Irish and British breeders' associations in the 1950s and 1960s.
 France joined in 1968 and the U.S. in 1978.
-The organization now comprises 14 full-member nations, including Argentina, Australia, Brazil, Canada, Chile, France, Germany, Ireland, Italy, Japan, New Zealand, South Africa, the U.K. and the U.S. The meeting in 2006 was held in Tokyo, with the most recent conference in Newmarket, England in July 2012.
+The organization now comprises 16 full-member nations, including Argentina, Australia, Brazil, Canada, Chile, France, Germany, India, Ireland, Italy, Japan, New Zealand, South Africa, South Korea, the U.K. and the U.S. The meeting in 2006 was held in Tokyo, with the most recent conference in Cape Town, South Africa in January 2017.